matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 2. Gather the state changes (if the transaction has not reverted), apply them to the state.
 3. Go back to step (1) if the block gas limit has not been yet exceeded.

-However, having such flow on zkSync (i.e. processing transaction one-by-one) would be too inefficient, since we have to run the entire proving workflow for each individual transaction.
+However, having such flow on ZKsync (i.e. processing transaction one-by-one) would be too inefficient, since we have to run the entire proving workflow for each individual transaction.
 That’s what we need the _bootloader_ for: instead of running N transactions separately, we run the entire batch (set of blocks, more can be found [here](./batches_and_blocks_on_zksync.md)) as a single program that accepts the array of transactions as well as some other batch metadata and processes them inside a single big “transaction”.
 The easiest way to think about bootloader is to think in terms of EntryPoint from EIP4337: it also accepts the array of transactions and facilitates the Account Abstraction protocol.

 The hash of the code of the bootloader is stored on L1 and can only be changed as a part of a system upgrade.
 Note, that unlike system contracts, the bootloader’s code is not stored anywhere on L2.
 That’s why we may sometimes refer to the bootloader’s address as formal.
 It only exists for the sake of providing some value to `this` / `msg.sender`/etc. When someone calls the bootloader address (e.g. to pay fees) the EmptyContract’s code is actually invoked.